 Pimientos de padron from Esperpento.

-Valencia St.: A walk down Valencia Street always makes me happy — it’s full of the restaurants, bars, and shops that make San Francisco such a vibrant and quirky city.
+Valencia St.: A walk down Valencia Street always makes me happy — it’s full of the restaurants, bars, and shops (Therapy is a fave, Paxton Gate is bizarre and fun) that make San Francisco such a vibrant and quirky city.
 You can walk there easily from either of the Mission BART stops.

 Tartine Bakery: Tartine is a magical place where the bread is fresh, the tarts are perfect, and you can drink a giant latte out of a bowl.